Exxon refinery dispute centers on seniority, pay, demand for vote

-Disputes over seniority rights and pay for union workers at Exxon Mobil Corp's (XOM.N) Beaumont, Texas, refinery led to Saturday's first lockout at the 118-year-old plant, according to people familiar with the matter.
+HOUSTON (Reuters) - Disputes over seniority rights and pay for union workers at Exxon Mobil Corp’s Beaumont, Texas, refinery led to Saturday’s first lockout at the 118-year-old plant, according to people familiar with the matter.

 Workers represented by the United Steelworkers union (USW) walked picket lines for a third day outside the gates of the refinery and its lube oil plant.
 No talks took place and no proposals were swapped on Monday between two sides, the people said.